farridav/django-jazzmin/docs/development.md

 Generate test data

-    python tests/test_app/manage.py loaddata initial_data
+    python tests/test_app/manage.py reset

 Run development server (with werkzeug debugger)

     python tests/test_app/manage.py runserver_plus

 ## Running the tests
 Tests are run via github actions on any pull request into `master`, and are written for use with the [pytest](https://docs.pytest.org/en/latest/) framework, we should have good enough tests for you to base your own off of, though where we are lacking, feel free to contribute, but keep it clean, concise and simple, leave the magic to the wizards.

 Run the test suite with your current python interpreter and Django version using `pytest` or target an individual test with `pytest -k my_test_name`

 Run against all supported Python and Django Versions using `tox`

 ## Contribution guidelines
 - Fork the project
 - Make a pull request against this repositories `master` branch,
 - Include tests unless its a trivial change
 - Add a screenshot if your proposing UI changes
 - Demonstrate the change within the `test_app` if possible